 Early Christians were also intrigued with the story of the phoenix.
 They came to associate it with the resurrection and immortality of Christ.

 Mythical Birds in Asia

-The closest comparison to a phoenix-like bird in Asian mythology is the Chinese Feng Huang or its equivalent, the Japanese Hou-ou.
-According to the legends, this mythical bird was beautiful and had the head of a pheasant and the tail of a peacock.
+The closest comparison to a phoenix-like bird in Asian mythology is the Chinese Feng Huang12 or its equivalent, the Japanese Hou-ou.13 According to the legends, this mythical bird was beautiful and had the head of a pheasant and the tail of a peacock.
 However, it also had parts of other animals, including the neck of a snake and the back of a turtle.

-The sacred bird was said to embody both masculine and feminine traits.
+The sacred bird embodies both masculine and feminine traits.
 Thus, in China it is representative of the balance of Yin and Yang.

 In Japan, the Hou-ou is an auspicious symbol who appears when a virtuous ruler is born.

 In Hindu mythology, the phoenix is often compared to the avian deity Garuda.
 As the mount for the god Vishnu, like the phoenix, Garuda is a sun bird.
 He is also depicted as having the fiery coloring of red, orange, and yellow.

 According to Hindu mythology, Garuda became immortal through an act of selflessness.
 His mother was enslaved by snakes.
 And to free her, Garuda had to go on an epic quest to capture a vessel filled with amrit, the potion for immortality.
 Garuda would use the potion as a ransom with the snakes in exchange for setting his mother free.
 While Garuda could have drunk the amrit himself, he didn’t.
 Vishnu was so impressed by his selflessness that he granted Garuda immortality anyway.14

 A note about the phoenix in other cultures: The Native Americans also tell stories of a phoenix-like bird, whom they call the thunderbird.
 Look for a separate post on this mythical bird coming soon!

 How the City of Phoenix, Arizona Got Its Name